ibm-cloud-docs/EventStreams/connecting_mq.md

 Replace the placeholders in the `mq-source.json` file with your own values.

-Orange
-:   The fruit of an evergreen tree of the genus Citrus.
-:   A color between red and yellow on the rainbow.

 TOPIC
 :   Required.
-Name of the destination Kafka topic QUEUE_MANAGER
+Name of the destination Kafka topic

+QUEUE_MANAGER
 :   Required.
-Name of the source IBM MQ queue manager QUEUE
+Name of the source IBM MQ queue manager

+QUEUE
 :   Required.
-Name of the source IBM MQ queue CHANNEL_NAME
+Name of the source IBM MQ queue

+CHANNEL_NAME
 :   Required (unless you're using bindings or a CCDT file).
 Name of the server-connection channel.

 CONNECTION_NAME_LIST
 :   Required (unless you're using bindings or a CCDT file).
 A list of one or more host(port) pairs for connecting to the queue manager.
 Separate entries with a comma.

 ## Step 7.
 Start the connector with its configuration